charroux/JPAExample/README.md

 Open the H2 web console: http://localhost:8080/h2-console

-In the login page make sure that you use jdbc:h2:mem:testdb as JDBC URL.
+In the login page make sure that you use jdbc:h2:mem:testdb as JDBC URL and org.h2.Driver as the Driver class.

 Web Service: http://localhost:8080/cities